SAMURAI EDUCATION

 During the Tokugawa period (1603-1867), a belief that scholastically trained samurai would make better administrators gradually led to a proliferation of fief-sponsored schools and increased literacy, especially among members of the upper class.
 By the end of the period, a majority of male samurai children were receiving formal education in one of more than 200 fief schools.
 The fief schools were characterized by a reverence for knowledge and for the teacher, and by a common insistence on the need for a serious-minded approach to learning aimed at developing character and skill.

 The main organizing principle of the fief schools was discipleship.
 A student was the student of a particular teacher.
 If fees were paid, they were paid directly to the teacher.
 Irrespective of subject, the teacher-student relationship remained central, especially in the martial arts.
 The martial or combative arts were taught by samurai who possessed a mastership license (menkyo) from a particular ryū.
-If a student wanted to learn a particular type of martial art, such as kenjutsu (sword-art), he must find a teacher who possessed a mastership license in kenjutsu.
+If a student wanted to learn a particular type of martial art, such as kenjutsu (sword-art), he must find a teacher who possessed a mastership license in kenjutsu (sword art).
 All military appointments required at least one mastership license in a combative art.

 During the Tokugawa period (1603-1867), a belief that scholastically trained samurai would make better administrators gradually led to a proliferation of fief-sponsored schools and increased literacy, especially among members of the upper class.
 By the end of the period, a majority of male samurai children were receiving formal education in one of more than 200 fief schools.
 The fief schools were characterized by a reverence for knowledge and for the teacher, and by a common insistence on the need for a serious-minded approach to learning aimed at developing character and skill.

 The main organizing principle of the fief schools was discipleship.
 A student was the student of a particular teacher.
 If fees were paid, they were paid directly to the teacher.
 Irrespective of subject, the teacher-student relationship remained central, especially in the martial arts.
 The martial or combative arts were taught by samurai who possessed a mastership license (menkyo) from a particular ryū.
-If a student wanted to learn a particular type of martial art, such as kenjutsu (sword-art), he must find a teacher who possessed a mastership license in kenjutsu.
+If a student wanted to learn a particular type of martial art, such as kenjutsu (sword-art), he must find a teacher who possessed a mastership license in kenjutsu (sword art).
 All military appointments required at least one mastership license in a combative art.

 - Emphasis on good manners, formal and informal Japanese-style martial etiquette;